JakubVojvoda/design-patterns-cpp/proxy/README.md

 ## Proxy

-Provide a surrogate or placeholder for another object to control access to it.
+Proxy pattern provides a surrogate or placeholder for another object to control access to it.
+The pattern has structural purpose and applies to objects.

 ### When to use